General Maritime Treaty of 1820: Perpetual Maritime Truce

 In 1853, the Perpetual Maritime Truce of 4 May 1853 prohibited any act of aggression at sea and was signed by Abdulla bin Rashid of Umm Al Quwain; Hamed bin Rashid of Ajman; Saeed bin Butti of Dubai; Saeed bin Tahnoun ('Chief of the Beniyas') and Sultan bin Saqr ('Chief of the Joasmees').
 A further engagement for the suppression of the slave trade was signed in 1856 and then in 1864, the 'Additional Article to the Maritime Truce Providing for the Protection of the Telegraph Line and Stations, Dated 1864'.
 An agreement regarding the treatment of absconding debtors followed in June 1879.

 Exclusive Agreement

-Signed in 1892, the 'Exclusive Agreement' bound the Rulers not to enter into 'any agreement or correspondence with any Power other than the British Government' and that without British assent, they would not 'consent to the residence within my territory of the agent of any other government' and that they would not 'cede, sell, mortgage or otherwise give for occupation any part of my territory, save to the British Government.
+Signed in 1892, the 'Exclusive Agreement' bound the rulers not to enter into 'any agreement or correspondence with any Power other than the British Government' and that without British assent, they would not 'consent to the residence within my territory of the agent of any other government' and that they would not 'cede, sell, mortgage or otherwise give for occupation any part of my territory, save to the British Government.

-The agreement came at a time when commercial interest was being shown in the Trucial States by other nations, including Germany, Turkey and France.
-Immediately prior to the signing of the agreement, a representative of the Persian Government had attempted to establish a Persian claim to the territory, obviating any British interest.
-The 1892 agreement brought the adventure to an early conclusion.
+The agreement came at a time when commercial interest was being shown in the Trucial States by other nations, including Persia, Germany, Turkey and France.
+Immediately prior to the signing of the agreement, a representative of the Persian Government had attempted to establish a Persian claim to the territory, bypassing any British interest.
+The 1892 agreement ended the attempt and effectively cemented the status of the Trucial States as a British protectorate, although did not formally confer protectorate status on the Trucial States.